Selected Projects

 In order to apply this concept to the specific location of Zaanstad, I have developed four design principles:

-– the introduction of new economies,
+* introduction of new, circular economies,

-– the transformation of remaining spaces into housing,
+* transformation of remaining spaces into housing,

-– the renaturalisation of the polders,
+* renaturalisation of the polders,

 Manual consisting of different Elements